OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 </receiver>
 ```
 *Content Providers* are a little bit different.
 They allow separate permissions for read, write or access the Content Provider using a content URI.
-- `android:writePermission`, `android:readPermission`: The developer can set separate permissions to read or write.
+- `android:writePermission`, `android:readPermission`: the developer can set separate permissions to read or write.
-- `android:permission`: General permission that will control read and write to the Content Provider.
+- `android:permission`: general permission that will control read and write to the Content Provider.
-- `android:grantUriPermissions`: True if the Content Provider can be accessed using a content URI, temporarily overcoming the restriction of other permissions and False, if not.
+- `android:grantUriPermissions`: true if the Content Provider can be accessed using a content URI, temporarily overcoming the restriction of other permissions and False, if not.

 ### Signing and Publishing Process

 Once an app has been successfully developed, the next step is to publish it to share it with others.
-However, apps cannot simply be put on a store and shared: for several reasons, they need to be signed.
+However, apps cannot simply be put on a store and shared for several reasons – they need to be signed.
 This is a convenient way to ensure that apps are genuine and authenticate them to their authors: for instance, an upgrade to an app will only be possible if the update is signed with the same certificate as the original app.
 Also, this is a way to allow sharing between apps that are signed with the same certificate when signature-based permissions are used.

 #### Signing Process

 During development, apps are signed with an automatically generated certificate.
 This certificate is inherently insecure and is used for debugging only.
-Most stores do not accept this kind of certificates when trying to publish, therefore another certificate, with more secure features, has to be created and used.
+Most stores do not accept this kind of certificate when trying to publish, therefore another certificate, with more secure features, has to be created and used.

-When an application  is installed onto an Android device, the Package Manager verifies that it has been signed with the certificate included in that APK.
+When an application is installed onto the Android device, the Package Manager verifies that it has been signed with the certificate included in that APK.
 If the public key in the certificate matches the key used to sign any other APK on the device, the new APK has the option to share a UID with that APK.
 This facilitates interaction between multiple applications from the same vendor.
 Alternatively, it as also possible to specify security permissions the Signature protection level, restricting access to applications signed with the same key.

 #### APK Signing Schemes

-Android supports two application signing schemes: As of Android 7.0, APKs can be verified using the APK Signature Scheme v2 (v2 scheme) or JAR signing (v1 scheme).
+Android supports two application signing schemes.
+Starting from Android 7.0, APKs can be verified using the APK Signature Scheme v2 (v2 scheme) or JAR signing (v1 scheme).
 For backward compatibility, APKs signed with the v2 signature format can be installed on older Android devices, as long as these APKs are also v1-signed.
 [Older platforms ignore v2 signatures and only verify v1 signatures](https://source.android.com/security/apksigning/ "APK Signing ").

 ##### JAR Signing (v1 scheme):